 The Execution Challenge

-Understanding power or influence and using it for execution success
+- Understanding an organization’s power or influence structure and using it for execution success

 Having a Model or Guidelines for Execution

 Managers need a logical model to guide execution actions.

 Without guidelines, execution becomes a helter-skelter affair.
 Without guidance, individuals do the things they think are important, often resulting in uncoordinated, divergent, even conflicting decisions and actions.
 Without the benefit of a logical approach, execution suffers or fails because managers don’t know what steps to take and when to take them.
 Having a model or roadmap positively affects execution success.